Louis Hyman

 Louis Roland Hyman (born 1977) is an American writer and economic historian.
-He is the Maurice and Hinda Neufeld Founders Professor in Industrial and Labor Relations at Cornell University's School of Industrial & Labor Relations.
+He is currently the Dorothy Ross Professor of Political Economy in History at Johns Hopkins University and a professor at Hopkins' SNF Agora Institute.
+Previously he was the Maurice and Hinda Neufeld Founders Professor in Industrial and Labor Relations at Cornell University's School of Industrial & Labor Relations.

 Education

 After growing up in Baltimore, Maryland, where he attended McDonogh School, Hyman attended Columbia University in New York City.
 He graduated with a BA in history and mathematics.

 Hyman was a 1999–2000 Fulbright Fellow at the University of Toronto, during which time he studied Canadian history.

 In 2007, Hyman earned a PhD in American history from Harvard University.

 Career

 Hyman revised his doctoral dissertation into a book during a fellowship at the American Academy of Arts and Sciences.
 The result, titled Debtor Nation: The History of America in Red Ink, was published by Princeton University Press in 2011.
 Choice named it one of the top 25 "Outstanding Academic Titles" for 2011.

 Hyman has served as a consultant for global management consulting firm McKinsey & Company.
 His writings have appeared in such publications as Enterprise & Society, Reviews in American History, CNBC, Wilson Quarterly, and the New York Times.

 His second book, Borrow: The American Way of Debt, which explained how American culture shaped finance and vice versa, was published in 2012.

 After spending time as a lecturer at Harvard, Hyman now works at Cornell University's School of Industrial & Labor Relations.
 He continues to conduct research on the history of American capitalism.
 He also teaches an EdX massive open online course (MOOC) called American Capitalism: A History.